 The drafting of House League teams occurs in September.
 By the first week of October, parents will receive an email/phone call from the player’s House League coach to communicate information on practice times, arena location and the regular season schedule.
 The Knights cannot provide information on practice times and game schedules for any team in any of the divisions before the team draft in September.

-There may be pre-season exhibition games for the Tyke, Minor Novice and Novice division before the Thanksgiving weekend.
+There may be pre-season exhibition games for the U7, U8 and U9 division before the Thanksgiving weekend.
 Coaches will contact players in these divisions should exhibition games be scheduled.
-All other divisions will begin the season the weekend of Oct.
-13/2018.
-Players/parents will be contacted by their coaches by Oct 6, 2018.
+All other divisions will typically begin the season the weekend after Thanksgiving.

 BUZZER DIVISIONS-EQUAL ICE TIME

-The three-minute Buzzer Divisions are comprised of the Tyke, Minor Novice and Novice Divisions, or any other divisional naming or tiering authorized by the Knights Executive.
+The three-minute Buzzer Divisions are comprised of the U7, U8 and U9 Divisions.
 All games in these divisions will be played under the three minute buzzer format, wherein each shift is three consecutive minutes in length (while adhering to Hockey Canada’s Initiation Program).
 At the end of the three minute shift, the Timekeeper sounds the buzzer, and the next shift (as per a pre-determined continuing sequence) will resume play at the face-off circle indicated by the on-ice Official.
 Regular season games consist of thirteen shifts, with each shift lasting three minutes.
 Team game sheets in these divisions are monitored by the Timekeeper to ensure every player is rotated in sequence and receives the same amount of ice time.
-Minor Novice and Novice Division teams are expected to rotate players through the goalie position.
+U8 and U9 Division teams are expected to rotate players through the goalie position.

-The Tyke and Minor Novice age group will follow the Hockey Canada mandated Initiation Program (IP) moving forward which recommends training and playing in a cross-ice or half-ice format.
+The U7 to U9 age groups will follow the Hockey Canada mandated Initiation Program (IP) moving forward which recommends training and playing in a cross-ice or half-ice format.
 This Canada-wide initiative applies to all hockey associations and is intended to improve the development and progression of basic hockey skills and concepts.

 It is the intention of the North York Knights to have practices for this age group on Saturday mornings and to schedule games on Sunday in the late-afternoon/early evening for the entire season.
 Games will have players as fully equipped goaltenders with a weekly rotation expected amongst the players; and there will be bumpers to divide the ice according to the modified ice guidelines.